-TEMPUR and TEMPOR indicate temperature under-and over-range.
-The temperature minimum and maximum settings are part of the temperature calibration, fixed at -50.0 and +90.0 °C. Only active when optional Temperature module fitted.
+TEMPUR and TEMPOR indicate temperature under and over-range.
+The temperature minimum and maximum settings are part of the temperature calibration, fixed at -50.0 and +90.0 °C. These flags are only active when the optional temperature module, DTEMP is fitted.